Orababa/Genomics-two-B/README.md

 ## Introduction

+Mycobacterium tuberculosis is a Gram-positive rod-shaped bacterium that is known to cause tuberculosis.
+Tuberculosis (TB) is one of the world’s most dangerous infectious diseases and contributes to about two million annual deaths globally.
+Mutational changes in the genome of M. tuberculosis strains is one of the major contributing factors to its multidrug resistance nature and increased virulence.
+The genomics-two-B team recreated a galaxy tutorial on M. tuberculosis bacterium variant calling which aims at checking singe nucleotide polymorphism (SNP) in the DNA sequence of M. tuberculosis strains by comparing to an ancestral genome.
+This markdown contains the comprehensive step-wise procedure carried out during the recreation of the tutorial.

 ## Get Your Data

 The data for the tutorial can be obtained using two methods;
 1. By pasting the zenodo link to the data library on galaxy upload manager through the paste/fetch option.

-     > copy the zenodo link
+     >> copy the zenodo link

-     > open the galaxy upload manager and select the fetch/paste option
+     >> open the galaxy upload manager and select the fetch/paste option

-     > Click on the start option and close the upload window
+     >> Click on the start option and close the upload window

 2. By uploading the downloaded dataset from one's computer library

-     > Click on the galaxy upload manager
+     >> Click on the galaxy upload manager

-     > Navigate to the choose from local file option
+     >> Navigate to the choose from local file option

-     > Select the files to be uploaded and click on start
+     >> Select the files to be uploaded and click on start

-     > Close the upload window
+     >> Close the upload window

 ## Quality Control
 ### FastQC